The Owltimate Guide to Knowledge Base Software

 How to measure the effectiveness of a knowledge base

-New vs Returning customers
+New vs returning visitors

 Product users vs support requests

-Bounce rate vs average time spent on page
+Average time spent on page

 These simple but insightful metrics will allow you to measure the effectiveness of your knowledge base.
 Following the data and monitoring the traffic will let you know whether or not customers are actually using your knowledge base to solve problems.
-It also lets you know whether or not customers find it easy to locate your knowledge base.

 Knowledge base security